nanogiants/designsystem-react/README.md

 # Nanogiants React Component Library

 This Repository contains the Nanogiants CI Components which can be used in any React Project.
-For a preview you can see all components in the [Storybook](https://static.wd-app.com/nanogiants-designsystem-react).
+For a preview you can see all components in the [Storybook](https://nanogiants.github.io/designsystem-react).
-For the Credentials see 1Password.

 # Usage